 - 1. State the name of the academic unit and affirm that it has been approved and by which bodies. - 2.
 Explain the reason for the request. - 3.
 List the courses to be offered (or describe planned courses). - 4.
-Suggest a code (character limit is seven). - 5.
+Suggest a code (character limit is seven, no spaces, no special characters). - 5.
+List the Classification of Instructional Programs (CIP) code that will be assigned to the course code.
+Contact the Office of Planning and Analysis (opa@berkeley.edu) for questions about selecting a CIP code. - 6.
 State who will provide administrative support for the courses, including the names of the individuals who will serve as the Course Contact and Department Chair reviewer(s) in CMS.